West Palm Beach Marijuana Possession Attorney

 Drug charges in Florida are strict and archaic when you consider that marijuana is still classified as a Schedule I controlled substance, on par with heroin and even more restricted than cocaine.
 Simple possession charges could lead to up to a year in jail and $1,000 in fines.
 This is possible with small amounts of marijuana.
 The higher the quantity of the drug that is found, the stricter the penalties.

 Laws surrounding marijuana possession, cultivation, and more can be found in Florida Statute section 893.13.
 A person may face significant hardships for possessing an amount of marijuana that is less than 20 grams.
 If you are found with fewer than 20 grams of pot, you can face a first-degree misdemeanor charge.
 This is what can potentially lead to a year in jail and $1,000 fines.
-If you are discovered to be in possession of over 20 grams, you face a 3rd degree felony offense.
-Penalties jump to 5 years in prison and up to $5,000 in fines.
+If you are discovered to be in possession of over 20 grams, you face a third-degree felony offense.
+Penalties jump to 5 years in prison and fines of up to $5,000.

-If you are caught in possession of twenty-five or more marijuana plants, you could be charged with a 2nd degree felony.
-Penalties include up to 15 years in prison and $10,000 in fines.
+If you are caught in possession of twenty-five (25) or more marijuana plants, you could be charged with a second-degree felony.
+Penalties may include up to 15 years in prison and $10,000 in fines.
 These charges are very serious and fighting them requires the experience of a West Palm Beach drug defense attorney.

 West Palm Beach courts take marijuana charges very seriously.
 You do not want to become entangled with drug charges without a competent attorney on your side.
-For over 25 years, attorney Brian Gabriel of Palm Beach County has sought justice for the criminally accused.
+For over 30 years, attorney Brian Gabriel of Palm Beach County has sought justice for the criminally accused.
 Specializing in criminal defense litigation, he is highly esteemed throughout Florida.
 As one of The National Trial Lawyers Top 100 Trial Lawyers, he can put his experience and influence in the Palm Beach County legal community to work in your favor.
 For a free consultation, call 561-622-5575 or complete a contact form.